Living-with-machines/DeezyMatch_tutorials/DH2022/README.md

 2. Open Jupyter Notebook: `tutorial_hgl`.

-Here, we use already created datasets (i.e., queries/candidates/pairs) for training and using a DeezyMatch model.
+Similar to the previous tutorial, we use already created datasets (i.e., queries/candidates/pairs) for training and using a DeezyMatch model.
 This includes training a pair classifier and using the trained model for candidate ranking.

 These datasets were created in Jupyter Notebook: `prepare_dataset`.